the clean

 A BREAKTHROUGH IN CONFINEMENT

-Unlike tokamaks that operate in pulses with susceptibility to disruptions, stellarators can work continuously free of disruptions.
-However, conventional stellarators have lagged behind tokamak performance because they do not posses the simple circular symmetry of the tokamak, which was better at confining the plasma.
-This has all changed with the groundbreaking discovery in the 1980s by Jürgen Nührenberg and Allen Boozer of a hidden symmetry in stellarators realized by precisely contouring their magnetic fields so that the various forces causing the particles to drift, cancel each other out.
-This "quasi symmetry" was the dawn of the modern "optimized" stellarator with its characteristic organic shape.
+A new era of stellarators with high performance plasma confinement occurred with the groundbreaking discovery in the 1980s by Jürgen Nührenberg and Allen Boozer.
+It was determined that by precisely contouring the magnetic fields, the various forces causing the particles to drift cancel each other out.
+This "quasi symmetry" of forces was the dawn of the modern "optimized" stellarator with its characteristic organic shape and use of 3D non-planar electromagnets.

-Because confinement of the plasma in a stellarator is driven solely by the external magnets, modifying their fields has a major impact on performance.
-To tailor a three-dimensional magnetic field with precisely the right shape to achieve quasi-symmetry requires extensive calculations.
+Because confinement of the plasma in a stellarator is driven solely by the external magnets, modifying the shape and strength of their fields has a major impact on performance.
+To tailor a three-dimensional magnetic field with the right shape to achieve quasi-symmetry requires extensive calculations.
 Advances in computer modeling code and high performance computing has provided this ability.
-These powerful tools have resulted in an entirely new class of stellarator optimized for superior confinement and fusion performance.
+These powerful new tools have resulted in a next generation optimized stellarator for superior confinement and fusion performance.

 In 2007, proof for the benefits of magnetic field shaping were first demonstrated with HSX - the world's first optimized stellarator designed and built by Type One co-founders Prof. David Anderson and the German theorists who conceived of and designed the original quasi-helically symmetric stellarator.
 HSX measured 2.4 meters in diameter and cost USD $7.5 million to build.
 Due to its optimized configuration, HSX proved superior confinement via strong reductions in neoclassical transport, a previously untamed loss mechanism that causes particles and heat to leak from the plasma.
 HSX continues to operate and has undergone a recent $7 million power upgrade to extend its research capabilities.